 2) Offer matching items

 The product page is the perfect place to promote other products!
 Weird, right?
 But it works!
 Retailers like Carter’s are pros at this – when you look at an adorable little shirt on their site, you’ll notice that images of entire outfits (pants, socks, and even shoes) appear on the sidebar, paired with the product you’re viewing.
 Who can resist?!
 Use product photography and product descriptions to provide insight into how these items go together, then give customers an easy one-click option to add everything they see to their cart at once.

 3) Make them join the club

-‘Clubs’ are a great way for customers to get discounts and communications from a retailer – and, in turn, a great way for a retailer to capture contact info, demographic info, and order history easily and quickly.
-If you have an existing email or discount club, be sure to promote it during the holiday season and provide teaser messages on your site so customers know what kind of deals to expect.
+‘Clubs’ are an excellent way for customers to get discounts and communications from a retailer – and, in turn, a perfect way for a retailer to capture contact info, demographic info, and order history.
+If you have an existing email or discount club, promote it during the holiday season and provide teaser messages on your site, so customers know what kind of deals to expect.
 You can also use the club to send special ‘members-only’ deals during the holidays.
-Even if you don’t have a discount club right now, you can easily create a holiday-specific one by making a list for these sign-ups in your ESP and making the deals time-sensitive.
-You’ll just have to create the emails!
+Even if you don’t have a discount club right now, you can easily create a holiday-specific one by making a list for these sign-ups and offering time-sensitive deals.

 4) Wrap it up

-Gift-wrapping or packaging is an awesome value-add that doesn’t require a whole lot of time, effort, or cost.
-If you’re not offering gift-wrapping during the rest of the calendar year, consider trying it out during the holidays to see if your customers are interested.
-For a small fee, you can offer this service to your customers – and even provide a handwritten note or holiday card inside to delight the gift recipient.
+Gift wrapping or packaging is a tremendous value-add that doesn’t require much time, effort, or cost.
+If you’re not offering gift wrapping during the rest of the calendar year, consider trying it out during the holidays to see if your customers are interested.
+You can offer this service to your customers for a small fee and even provide a handwritten note or holiday card to delight the gift recipient.